9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ## Parameterised types

-We\'ve repeatedly mentioned that the list type is polymorphic: the elements of a list can be of any type.
+We've repeatedly mentioned that the list type is polymorphic: the elements of a list can be of any type.
 We can also add polymorphism to our own types.
 To do this, we introduce type variables into a type declaration.
 The prelude defines a type named `Maybe`: we can use this